morshay1/dungeons-and-dragons/README.md

 ## Contribution

 This project was developed by Mor Shay.
-Animations were drawn by Yaal Hans Shapira.
+Illustrations were drawn by Yaal Hans Shapira.